Ethics at the Elmera Group

 - prohibition and immediate action for the elimination of the worst forms of child labour (No. 182)

-In addition, our suppliers must ensure that any sub-contractors they use directly to fulfil the contract with Fjordkraft also comply with these conventions.
+In addition, our suppliers must ensure that any sub-contractors they use directly to fulfil the contract with Elmera also comply with these conventions.

-Through its internal code of conduct, which is based on recognised national and international standards, Fjordkraft has adopted strict anti-corruption provisions.
+Through its internal code of conduct, which is based on recognised national and international standards, Elmera has adopted strict anti-corruption provisions.

-To prevent corruption further down the supply chain, Fjordkraft requires that these regulations shall also apply to the supplier's employees and any sub-contractors.
+To prevent corruption further down the supply chain, Elmera requires that these regulations shall also apply to the supplier's employees and any sub-contractors.